szymonmichalski/starid-1/index.md

 # 19.01.2017

-new concept for triangles class to be implemented using eigen is ready. concepts for both image class and triangles are sketched here
+concepts for triangles class to be implemented using eigen, and for image class

 ![concepts](images/concepts.jpg)